andreas0x41/coding-tutorial-obsidian/content/Python/1 General/1 Introduction.md

 # What is Python?

-Python is a popular, high-level programming language created by **Guido van Rossum** and first released in **1991**.
-It emphasizes **readability** and uses an **indentation-based structure** to make code clean and easy to follow.
+Python is a popular, high-level programming language created by Guido van Rossum and first released in 1991.
+It emphasizes readability and uses an indentation-based structure to make code clean and easy to follow.
 Today, Python is widely used for a large variety of applications.

 # Benefits of Python

-- **Easy to Learn**: Its syntax almost resembles plain English.
+- **Easy to Learn**: Its syntax almost can be almost like plain English.
+Because it's high level you rarely have to worry about details like manual memory management.
 - **Versatile**: Works for console, web development, data analysis, automation, AI, and more.
 - **Large Community**: Extensive libraries and frameworks are available for almost any task.
 - **Cross-Platform**: Python works on Windows, macOS, Linux, and more.

 # Drawbacks of Python

-- **Speed**: Python is slower and less efficient compared to languages like C++ because it’s interpreted.
+- **Speed**: Python is slower and less efficient compared to languages like C because it’s high level and interpreted.
 - **Runtime Errors**: Python is dynamically typed, leading to potential runtime errors.
 Because of this, it can be hard to find/prevent errors properly in advance, especially in large projects.

 # Compiled Vs Interpreted Languages